Being in nutritional ketosis is the most important aspect of the keto diet and the main reason for its many advantages.

 How Long Does It Take to Get Into Ketosis?

-Remember, the most important thing to do in order to reach ketosis is limiting your carbs – if you don’t do that, the rest will not help you get into ketosis (except for short periods of time).
+Remember, the most important thing to do in order to reach ketosis is limiting your carbs, this is the quickest and the official way, especially if you are having trouble getting into this metabolic state.
+If you don’t do that, the rest will not help you get into ketosis (except for short periods of time).

 When you limit carbs it’s important to give your body enough fuel to function, and this is typically achieved by upping your fat intake while making sure your protein remains adequate.